TomHarrop/ird-5acc-paper/ms/introduction.md

 Despite advances in understanding molecular mechanisms that regulate panicle branching in rice [@furutaniGenomewideAnalysisSpatial2006; @harropGeneExpressionProfiling2016], and  characterization of individual genes associated with variation in panicle branching [**add review**], the transcriptional regulation that underlies the phenotypic diversity of branching across rice species has not been reported.
 The independent domestications of African and Asian rice in the genus *Oryza* provide a comparative context to study the evolution of agronomic traits such as panicle architecture, and the mechanisms underlying parallel evolution of phenotype.
-We phenotyped panicles from domesticated and wild accessions of Asian and African rice, and used whole-transcriptome sequencing (RNAseq) to reveal gene expression patterns associated with the diversity of inflorescence architecture.
+Here, we phenotyped panicles from domesticated and wild accessions of Asian and African rice, and used whole-transcriptome sequencing (RNAseq) to reveal gene expression patterns associated with the diversity of inflorescence architecture.
 Our analysis reveals an association between expression of *AP2/EREBP*-like genes and panicle architecture.